Banks warn share tax hike threatens Paris' post-Brexit appeal

-In a first reading of next year's budget bill, lawmakers in the lower house of parliament backed an increase in the tax to 0.3 percent from 0.2 percent as well as its extension to cover intra-day trading.
+In a first reading of the 2016 budget bill, lawmakers in the lower house of parliament backed an increase in the tax to 0.3 percent from 0.2 percent as well as its extension to cover intra-day trading.

 Although the Socialist-led government had not included the increase in the original bill, it backed lawmakers' amendments to introduce the increase.